Some days are diamonds, some days are… heaps less sparkly than diamonds and, in fact, mostly resemble a giant stinky poop. Ugh.

 A crap mum (or dad) day can have you feeling like you’re not cut out for the parenting gig and that everyone’s managing things way better than you.
 But guess what?
-That’s totally not true!
+That’s utterly false!

 1. Chat to a trusted pal or family member

 Parenting can feel like an isolated, impossible and at times competitive business, especially when you’re first starting out.
-If you have a trusty friend or family member who can lend an ear, it can be truly helpful to call them up/message them and go over your very bad day.
+If you have a trusted friend or family member who can lend an ear, it can be truly helpful to call them up or message them and go over your very bad day.

 Not only does it help to vent and get your thoughts and frustrations out, a good buddy will remind you of all the excellent bits about you – and provide a fresh perspective which might help to calm and anchor you.
 A problem shared is very often a problem halved, as they say in the classics.